 Select one of the below available options to visit the Gardens by the Bay in Singapore and get discounted tickets

-Visiting Gardens by the Bay
+Visiting Gardens by the Bay – we liked it

 Since its opening in 2012, the gardens have become an integral part of Singapore’s unique skyline and its most visited landmark.

-The beauty you’ve seen on photos is Gardens by the Bay South, also known as Bay South Garden.
+The beauty you’ve seen in photos is Gardens by the Bay South, also known as Bay South Garden.
 The main access is a bridge over beautiful Dragonfly Lake.
 This bridge takes you to the Heritage Gardens.
 The Supertrees are after these four small gardens.
 You can go from tree to tree on the OCBC Skyway.
 You can eat at any of the restaurants and cafés behind the Supertrees.
 Behind the restaurants, you will find another set of gardens: the World of Plants.
 Two giant glass structures dominate the area closer to Marina Bay: The Flower Dome and the Cloud Forest.
 A giant canopy connects these two glass structures.
 As you can see, everything in Gardens by the Bay follows a plan.

 After crossing the bridge, you’ll step into the four Heritage Gardens of Singapore.
-Three are about Singapore’s ethnic groups: Chinese, Malay, and Indian.
+Three are Singapore’s ethnic groups: Chinese, Malay, and Indian.
 The fourth is about its colonial heritage.
 In the Chinese Garden, you’ll see artistic artificial rocks, trimmed bushes, and water elements imitating nature.
 The Malay Garden houses plants that Malays cultivate, like coconut, durian, rambutan, and breadfruit.
 The Indian Garden represents Hindu religious texts like the Ayurveda, where plants are offered to Gods and Deities.
 Finally, the Colonial Garden tells the story of the spice trade.
 Here you’ll find aromatic plants, from coffee and cocoa trees to rubber and cloves.

-The most recognizable elements of the gardens and probably of Singapore, are the enormous man made trees called Supertrees.
+The most recognizable elements of the gardens and probably of Singapore, are the enormous man-made trees called Supertrees.
 The 25 to 50-meter tall structures culminate in giant canopies that provide shade from the sun.
 Each tree has a concrete core, steel frame, and numerous species of plants inside the trunk.
-In total, there are 18 extra-large tress: 12 in the Supertree Grove, 3 in the Silver Garden, and 3 in the Golden Garden.
-The impressive Supertree Grove is the center point of the Gardens by the Bay.
+In total, there are 18 extra-large trees: 12 in the Supertree Grove, 3 in the Silver Garden, and 3 in the Golden Garden.
+The impressive Supertree Grove is the centre point of the Gardens by the Bay.
 It consists of eight smaller trees, three larger ones, and one enormous tree that homes the Supertree Observatory.
 The famous aerial walkway, OCBC Skyway, connects two large trees 22 meters above the ground.
 As you can imagine, the views from there are unbelievable.

 The World of Plants is another group of thematic gardens.
 Here you can learn about tropical plants and ecosystems.
 The Discovery garden showcases some of the oldest plants in the world.
-The Web of Life houses several different fig-trees, the favorite food of orangutans and hornbills.
+The Web of Life houses several different fig-trees, the favourite food of orangutans and hornbills.
 The Fruits and Flowers section is an impressive collection of different fruit and flower species.
 The Understorey Garden teaches us how decomposers like mushrooms produce nutrients for the ecosystem.
 In the World of Palms, you can learn about the different uses of these beautiful plants.
 Finally, the last garden of World of Plants, Secret Life of Trees, talks about the challenges that Singapore trees face to survive.

 On the other hand, the Cloud Forest conservatory houses rare plants.
 There are different levels inside.
 The first thing you’ll notice is an artificial mountain covered by plants.
 The waterfall falling from the 35-meter mountain is the world’s tallest indoor waterfall.
 The Lost World is at the top of the mountain.
 As you can imagine, it is a collection of plants found at high altitudes.
 A long pedestrian bridge called Cloud Walk surrounds the mountain.
 Under the top, there is a Cavern and a Crystal Mountain where you can see real stalactites and stalagmites.
 In the middle of the venue, the Secret Garden displays several types of plants, from orchids to begonias.
 Next to it, the Cloud Forest Gallery and Theater are two educational rooms.
 What else could you ask for?
 Another pedestrian bridge, the Treetop Walk, connects it all.